kodemore/chocs/README.md

 ```

 ## Request
-`chocs.Request` object is an abstraction around wsgi's environ and `wsgi.input` data, providing some additional
+`chocs.Request` object is an abstraction around WSGI's environment and `wsgi.input` data, providing some additional
 information.

 #### `Request.headers:dict`
 Keeps parsed headers in dict-like object.

 #### `Request.body:BytesIO`
-Raw body's data
+Raw body data

 #### `Request.parsed_body:chocs.message.RequestBody`
-Depending on the content type it might be one of the following:
+Depending on the content type it could be one of the following:
  - `chocs.message.FormBody`
  - `chocs.message.JsonBody`
  - `chocs.message.MultiPartBody`

 #### `Request.method:chocs.HttpMethod`
-Request's method
+The request's method

 #### `Request.uri:str`
-Request's uri
+The request's URI

 #### `Request.query_string:chocs.QueryString`
-Dict like object with parsed query string with json forms support.
+A dict like object with parsed query string with JSON forms support

 #### `Request.attributes:dict`
-Matched route attributes, eg when `/users/john` matches `/users/{name}` route, attributes will
+Matched route attributes, for example when `/users/john` matches the `/users/{name}` route, attributes will contain a
-contain `name` key with value of `john`
+`name` key with a value of `john`

 ## Response
 `chocs.Response` object